University-of-Portsmouth-Web-Team/CADI_Claude_Agentic_Search/README.md

 ## 5. The search index (search-index.json)

 This file is committed to the repository and served as a raw GitHub file.
-It is fetched by the browser on every page load.
-The file has the following structure:
+It is fetched by the browser on every page load and scored locally.
+Only the top 20 scored pages are passed to Claude per search.

 ```json
 {